rodrigodelmonte/vireal/README.md

   "y": 225
 }
 ```
-### To looking for properies from an specific area:
+### To looking for properties from an specific area:
 * Resquast example:
 ```sh
 $ curl -X GET "http://localhost:5000/properties?ax=200&ay=1000&bx=300&by=1000"